chmod222/nimrodot/README.md

       - [x] Variadic
     - [x] Builtin Properties (`.property_name` in Godot)
       - Lower level exposure implemented, higher level wrapper missing
-    - [ ] Signals
+    - [X] Signals
       - Should work, still needs testing

-## What does not work:
-  - Memory management for all cases
-    - `RefCounted` and manually managed objects *should* work, but currently all non-refcounted objects passed into this library are assumed to be owned by it and will be freed without mercy even if they are lent out references.

-  - Most likely some other things that can not be tested as of yet

 ## What somewhat works:
   - TypedArray[T] does not enforce the `T` or `Typed` part so far, but with some self discipline it will work until compile time enforcements are implemented.

+  - Memory management
+    - `RefCounted` (and it's associated Ref[T] wrapper) and manually managed objects *should* work, but need testing to iron out any lurking issues.
+Objects not deriving from `RefCounted` need some discipline to work with for now, until a nicer abstraction over them makes life easier.

+## What does not work:
+  - Most likely some other things that can not be tested as of yet.
+The GDExtension interface is very sparsely documented for now and surprises still lurk in some corners where assumption and reality drift apart.

 ## How it works: